 A reasonable internet connection on an unlimited data package with a 1 month/ no contract supplier can start at around £25.

 Consider either a 1-month or a 12-month contract.
 With a 1-month contract you can cancel anytime, after giving notice, but they tend to be slightly more expensive.

 To ensure a good online experience, we recommend that you look for a minimum download speed of 10Mb per second.
 However, the higher your broadband speed (more Mb per second) the smoother and faster video streaming, internet searching, and file downloading will be.

 This is the amount of data you can download in a month (on a pay monthly contract), without incurring additional charges.
 The recommended minimum would be 20GB per month, but if you are on a course with lots Zoom and/or Microsoft Teams calls or you are watching lots of videos, then you may need more.
 An ‘unlimited’ plan would be the best choice, if you can find one that suits you.

 General computer advice

 If you're planning on investing in a new laptop or other device to support your study we recommend that your computer is less than four years old with up-to-date anti-virus software installed for security reasons.

-Screen size and laptop weight is down to personal preference, but in general you should consider a screen of at least 14-inches and a weight of no more than 1.6Kg to ease portability.
+Screen size and laptop weight is down to personal preference, but in general you should consider a screen of at least 13-inches or larger and a weight of no more than 1.6Kg to ease portability.
 To access and participate in remote teaching sessions (e.g. lectures, tutorials or supervision meetings), and help you stay in touch with your peers, you will need to ensure that the device you are using has a webcam, microphone and speakers.